daffainfo/ctf-writeup/VU CYBERTHON 2023/Find MSISDN Number/README.md

 We need to find the MSISDN Number

 ## How to Solve?
-We can get the MSISDN Number in the `root/media/0/Download` directory and find `20221017_145325.jpg` file
+We can get the MSISDN Number in the `root/media/0/Download` directory and find an image named `20221017_145325.jpg`

 ![msisdn](images/msisdn.png)